youngkin/heyyall/README.md

 The results of the calculations that allocate these resources across `Endpoints` can result in multiple, concurrent, requests being sent to a single `Endpoint`.
 If this occurs then the total number of requests allocated to a single `Endpoint` will be split among the concurrent `Endpoint` executions.
 The `RqstRate` is likewise split across all `Endpoints` as well as among concurrent executions to a single `Endpoint`.
 If specified, `RunDuration` is the same for all `Endpoints`.

-As a result of the above, the actual values specified for `RqstRate`, `MaxConcurrentRqsts`, and `NumRequests` can turn out to be more along the lines of a suggestion rather than a strict specification.
+As a result of the above, the actual values specified for `RqstRate`, `MaxConcurrentRqsts`, and `NumRequests` can turn out to be more guidelines rather than a strict specification.
 This is due to rounding errors resulting from non-integer values resulting from calculations that are performed to allocate the `RqstRate` and the other config values across the `Endpoints`.
 For example, if 3 `Endpoints` are specified and the value for `MaxConcurrentRqsts` is 4 the calculation of concurrent requests per `Endpoint` is 1.33....
 These kinds of results will always be rounded up.
 So the `Endpoint`s will have 2 concurrent requests each for an overall `MaxConcurrentRqsts` of 6, not 4.
 Keep this in mind when specifying the values for `RqstRate`, `MaxConcurrentRqsts`, `NumRequests`, and the overall number of configured `Endpoints`.
 The application does print warning messages for every calculation that is rounded up.
 For example the log messages below show the rounding that occurred for 3 different endpoints:

 ```
 May 12 15:09:19.000 WRN EP: http://accountd.kube/users: epConcurrency, 1, was rounded up.
 The calcuation result was 0.990000